n8n-io/n8n-docs/docs/workflow/editor-ui.md

 ![Admin Panel](/_images/editor-ui/admin_panel.png)

-## Workflows
+## Workflows²

-This section includes the operations for creating and editing workflows.
+This section includes the operations for creating and editing workflows².

 * **New**: Create a new workflow
 * **Open**: Open the list of saved workflows